Financial Literacy

 Understanding the terminology

 Financial literacy is complex and many individuals have difficulties understanding terms associated with the finance industry.
-According to Key Bank’s financial literacy initiatives, it is important that individuals familiarize themselves with the following terms:

 - Bankruptcy – A court procedure that may release a person from repaying their debts.
 A bankruptcy stays on a person’s credit report for ten years